carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 <img src="../fig/create_repository.png" alt="Filled in form with a create repository button" width="600">

-GitHub will then setup the repo and it should look like the following screenshot.
+GitHub will then setup the repo and it should create the repo called `group-website` with a `README.md` file and a `LICENSE` file.

 <img src="../fig/group_website_repo.png" alt="Github repository for the group website" width="800">